MatthiasSagerer/Sudoku-Pygame/README.md

 - Very Hard

 The welcome screen (first screenshot) gives an overview over the records, which are stored permanently, for the different difficulty levels.
-It's also the place, where you can choose the difficulty level in which you want to play and the theme (Dark or Bright).
+It's also the place, where you can choose the difficulty level in which you want to play and the theme (*Dark* or *Bright*).
 The game screen is very straight forward.
-You have the option to un- or redo your actions of to get hints for single cells.
+You have the option to un- or redo your actions or to get hints for single cells.

-I apologize for the fact that the code is very cluttered.
-I will work on the clarity of the code in the future.

 Download size Sudoku.exe: 21.8 MB